ratpack/ratpack/ratpack-manual/src/content/chapters/02-quick-start.md

 ./gradlew run
 ```

 Where `x.x.x` is a valid template version.
-See the [Bintray template repository](https://bintray.com/ratpack/lazybones/ratpack-template/view) for all available template versions.